LA Fitness: History

-In 2024, Fitness International LLC began aggressively winding down the Esporta Fitness brand.
-Most Esporta Fitness locations were rebranded back to LA Fitness, while the underperforming locations were permanently closed.
-In 2025, Fitness International LLC shuttered the Esporta Fitness brand entirely.
-On February 27, 2025, with the sale of eight Esporta Fitness locations to Genesis Health Clubs located in Arkansas, Kentucky, and Louisiana, only three Esporta locations remained in operation.
-On April 1, 2025, the three remaining Esporta Fitness locations, located in California, Illinois, and Massachusetts, were rebranded back to LA Fitness, making the Esporta Fitness brand defunct.
-The Esporta Fitness website now redirects all visitors to the LA Fitness website.
+In 2024, Fitness International LLC began winding down the Esporta Fitness brand.
+Most locations reverted to the LA Fitness name, while the other locations were permanently closed.
+Fitness International LLC discontinued the Esporta Fitness brand entirely in 2025.
+On February 27, 2025, the company sold eight Esporta Fitness locations in Arkansas, Kentucky, and Louisiana to Genesis Health Clubs.
+By April 1, 2025, the three remaining locations in California, Illinois, and Massachusetts were rebranded as LA Fitness.